PetarUrdjanov/Face-Emotion-Detection/README.md

 In this part of the project, we researched the libraries and neural networks which correspond the best with our needs to finish the tasks.
 Nowadays, various packages are available to perform machine learning, deep learning, and computer vision problems.

-**OpenCV** is an open-source a video and image processing library and it is used for image and video analysis, like facial detection, license plate reading, photo editing, advanced robotic vision, and many more.
+**OpenCV** is an open-source video and image processing library and it is used for image and video analysis, like facial detection, license plate reading, photo editing, advanced robotic vision, and many more.
 It is supported by different programming languages such as R, Python, etc. It runs on most platforms such as Windows, Linux, and macOS.
 It is a complete package which can be used with other libraries to form a pipeline for any image extraction or detection framework.

 **Python** is a powerful scripting language and is very useful for solving statistical problems involving machine learning algorithms.
 It has various utility functions which help in pre-processing.
 Processing is fast and it is supported on almost all platforms.It provides the pandas and numpy framework which helps in manipulation of data as per our needs.